voBits/tob/bots/python/README.md

-RyxEx Decentralized Cryptocurrency Exchange API Client Service for python3 using WebSockets
+Decentralized Cryptocurrency Exchange API Client Service for python3 using WebSockets
 ================================================================================================

 This service will connect to RyxEx's WebSocket API,